 What is a referral network?

-A referral network is a group of people who will constantly refer your company to interested leads.
+A referral network is a group of referral sources, or people who will constantly refer your company to interested leads.
 It can be made up of individual customers, business customers, business professionals, employees, or formalized referral partners.
-The goal of a referral network is to bring in new business by encouraging the people in it to share your brand and products with their friends and colleagues.
+The goal of a referral network is to bring in new business by encouraging the people in the network to share your brand and products with their friends and colleagues.
+Essentially, the network members become your personal “influencers.”

 Types of referral network